-When a protein is broken down its component amino acids (of which there are 20) join the blood pool.
-From here they are used as needed.
+When protein is broken down its component amino acids (of which there are 20) join the blood pool, which is then used as needed.
 Unlike carbohydrates and fats there is no long term storage site for proteins that are not in use.
 This means that proteins must be taken in regularly and in the correct amounts.
 Excessive amounts can overload the liver and kidneys and can be converted into fat for storage, albeit not as easily as fats and carbohydrates.

 The average recommended protein intake is 0.8g for each kg of bodyweight.
 For example if you weigh 100kg you should consume 80g of protein per day.

-Again, the key is to have a healthy balanced diet.
-A simple way to think about protein intake is to think about high protein foods making up a quarter of our diets with carbohydrates being the other quarter and the other half being fresh fruits and vegetables.
-Just as recommended by the NHS Food Plate.
+In order to achieve appropriate intake levels it is key to have a healthy balanced diet.
+A simple way to achieve protein intake is to consume high protein foods that would comprise a quarter of the average daily intake with carbohydrates being the other quarter.
+The other half should be comprised of fresh fruits and vegetables which is recommended by the NHS Food Plate.

 Examples of Good Protein Sources

 Meats and poultry.
-Opt for lean meat cuts so that they contain less saturated fat.
+Should include lean meat cuts as they contain less saturated fat.